 In RCV elections, you always get to vote for your favorite candidate, even if they don’t have a good chance of winning.
 If your favorite candidate gets eliminated, then your vote immediately counts for your next choice.
 You can truly vote your conscience without worrying about wasting your vote.
 Ranking your 2nd, 3rd, and 4th choices will never hurt your favorite candidate.
 It simply amplifies your voice in the process.

 RCV INCREASES VOTER TURNOUT

-Cities that have RCV elections, now including Santa Fe, have seen a steady increase in voter turnout.
+Cities that have RCV elections, now including Santa Fe and Las Cruces, have seen a steady increase in voter turnout.
 When voters feel their vote will matter, they turn out in greater numbers.

 RCV FOSTERS CIVIL ELECTIONS